-- (b) Documentation establishing the sewage's strength characteristics (CBOD5, total suspended solids, and fat, grease and oilO&G levels) and identification of chemicals found in the sewage that are not found in residential sewage; and - (c) A design providing treatment equal to that required of residential sewage effluent. - A recorded document has long been required when a proprietary treatment product is used in a design to ensure the current and future homeowners are aware of the proprietary nature and on-going maintenance requirement.
-The drafted language is to formally title the notice that is required to be recorded with the Auditor and associated with the draft definition. - C Reorganization of words with added phrase at end. - (6) The property owner shall record a maintenance agreement covenant notice with the County Auditor whenever a proprietary treatment product (PTP), registered by the DOH, is used in the system design. contains a proprietary treatment product (PTP) that is registered by the Washington State Department of Health. - (a) Historic product specific recorded maintenance agreements shall be accepted to meet the requirement in 12.05.120(6) so long as the current maintenance requirements are not less strict.
+- (b) The resident owner of the single-family residence has not designed more than one onsite sewage treatment system in the preceding five-year period; - (c) The property is not within 200 feet of a marine shoreline; - (d) The resident owner certifies that the design was not prepared by any other person; and - (e) The site will not require waivers or variances. - (5) When proposing the use of an OSS for nonresidential sewage, the designer shall provide to the Health Officer: - (a) Documentation showing the sewage is not industrial wastewater; - (b) Documentation establishing the sewage's strength characteristics (CBOD5, total suspended solids, and O&G levels) and identification of chemicals found in the sewage that are not found in residential sewage; and - (c) A design providing treatment equal to that required of residential sewage effluent. - (6) The property owner shall record a maintenance agreement covenant with the County Auditor whenever a proprietary treatment product (PTP), registered by the DOH, is used in the system design. - (a) Historic product specific recorded maintenance agreements shall be accepted to meet the requirement in 12.05.120(6) so long as the current maintenance requirements are not less strict.